kingithegreat/weServer/TECHNICAL_REPORT.md

-# Vote Your GOAT - Technical Architecture Report
+# NBA Analytics - Technical Architecture Report

 ## 📋 Overview

-**Vote Your GOAT** is a full-stack web application that allows users to vote for their favorite NBA "Greatest of All Time" player.
-The application consists of a frontend (HTML/CSS/JavaScript) and a backend API (Node.js/Express/MongoDB) that work together to provide real-time voting and results functionality.
+**NBA Analytics** is a professional full-stack web application that provides data-driven insights into NBA player performance and impact.
+The platform consists of a modern frontend interface and a robust backend API that work together to enable real-time player analysis submission and interactive data visualization.

 ---